MCP Server

 What is Model Context Protocol (MCP)?

-Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
-Remote MCP servers let LLMs connect to external data sources, typically over HTTP, enabling the creation of complex Workflows that extend their knowledge and capabilities.
+Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (AI assistants).
+Remote MCP servers let AI assistants connect to external data sources, typically over HTTP, enabling the creation of complex Workflows that extend their knowledge and capabilities.

 MCP provides...

-• A growing list of pre-built integrations that your LLM can plug into directly.
+• A growing list of pre-built integrations that your AI assistant can plug into directly.

 • A standardized way to build custom integrations for AI applications.